-- 1. The ball is spotted at the location of the ball at the time the flag is pulled, or the play is called dead.
-Note: The ball-carrier can stretch the ball forward but cannot leap or dive to advance the ball.
-This will result in a leaping penalty. - 2.
-If a ball carrier's flag falls out while running, the ball is marked at the spot where the ball is. - 3.
+- 1. The ball is spotted at the location of the ball carrier's forward-most grounded foot at the time the flag is pulled, or the play is called dead.
+Note: The ball-carrier's forward-most grounded foot is the one that is both closest to his goal line and in contact with the ground.
+For example, should a defender pull the flag of a ball-carrier who has his front foot elevated over the goal line and his back foot on the ground six inches in front of the goal line, the ball will be spotted where his forward-most grounded foot was when the flag was pulled six inches in front of the goal line.
+In the case of a player falling to the ground over the goal line, the play will be ruled dead at the location of the ball carrier's forward most grounded foot. - 2.
+If a ball carrier's flag falls out while running, the ball is marked at the spot where the ball carrier's forward-most foot was when the flag came out. - 3.
 Players that start a play without a flag or lose their flag during play can receive a pass but cannot advance it.
 The ball is spotted where the catch occurred.
 (Intentionally pulling a player's flag before a catch is made will be assessed a penalty for illegal flag pull.) - 4.
 The play is ruled dead when the ball makes contact with the ground.
-In the case of a fumble, the ball is spotted where the player last controlled the ball.
-In the case of the center muffing a snap, the ball will be spotted at the spot where the lost snap occurred. - A) Example 1: A player fumbles the ball forward.
-The ball is spotted where the player lost control at the time of fumble, not where the ball lands. - B) Example 2: A player muffs a snap while standing in the end zone, this will be a safety. (does include punter during a punt.)
+In the case of a fumble, the ball is spotted at the forward-most grounded foot of the player who last controlled the ball.
+In the case of the center muffing a snap, the ball will be re-spotted at the Line of Scrimmage. - A) Example 1: A player fumbles the ball forward.
+The ball is spotted where the players forward-most grounded foot was at the time of fumble, not where the ball lands. - B) Example 2: A player muffs a snap while standing in the end zone.
+The ball is re-spotted at the Line of Scrimmage (does not include punter during a punt.)
 Safety will be assessed. - C) Example 3: A center hikes the ball over the head of the QB who may or may not touch the ball.
-The ball is spotted where the ball lands.
+The ball is re-spotted at the Line of Scrimmage providing the QB never had control of the ball.